rorynee/bankOfRoryRMIAssignment/README.md

 The actionPerformed method handles all the events form the user.
 There other methods of note hare are the showHide() ( I mentioned earlier ) and the checkIntFields() and CheckDoubleFields().
 The latter two function test weather a number is a number and not text.
 I also have two different function that print the data to the table because I show the data different in the show history page. (printAccounts() and showTransactions()).

+##Additional Information

+Please view the Assignment3_WriteUp.pdf for further information about this assignment.